biglotteryfund/blf-alpha/README.md

 `./bin/scripts/deploy.js --live`

 The above command will begin a deployment by listing the previous 10 releases deployed to `TEST` and asking which build you wish to deploy.
 It will then list out the commit summaries for each change which will be deployed, then confirm if you wish to proceed.
-It will also post progress updates to Slack as the deployment proceeds.
+CodeDeploy will also post progress updates to Slack as the deployment proceeds.

 Run it without the `-l` / `--live` flag to deploy to `TEST` intead.